CWRUbotix/rov-25/README.md

 ![image](/doc/images/macos_xserver_settings.jpg)

-To open the container use `F1` or `ctrl+shift+p` to open the command bar and use `Tasks: Runs Task`.
+To open the container, open the repository with VSCode.
+Then use `F1` or `ctrl+shift+p` to open the command bar and select `Tasks: Run Task`.
 Then from the Task selection choose `Docker Rebuild`.
 This will build and run the docker container.
 Make sure to choose `ROV macOS` for which type to run.

 To reopen after a build Go to File > Open Recent /stuff/rov-25 \[Dev Container]